Publishing with a purpose

 All submissions are first desk-reviewed by the editor(s) who will assess whether the manuscript fits the aims and scope as well as the quality standards of the journal.
-Research articles that are selected to be sent out for review will be evaluated through double-blind peer review by at least two referees.
+Research articles that are selected to be sent out for review will be evaluated through double anonymous peer review by at least two referees.
 Global Discourse aims to return the reviews along with an initial decision within two months of submission.
-Policy articles and Book reviews are reviewed by members of the editorial board and do not therefore go through double blind peer review.
+Policy articles and Book reviews are reviewed by members of the editorial board and do not therefore go through double anonymous peer review.

 Please note, that due to the Journal’s policy of soliciting replies to published articles from reviewers, the identities of the author of an article and any reviewer producing a reply for publication will be revealed to one another once an article is accepted for publication.

 Global Discourseis published by Bristol University Press.
 Articles are considered for publication on the understanding that on acceptance the entire copyright shall pass to Bristol University Press.